jameslucasbaker/Capstone/README.txt

 *****
 See capstoneReportUPDATED.pdf for an overview of the project and instructions on running the code.
 *****
+And for background, see the project's introductory blogpost: https://medium.com/@jameslucasbaker/machine-learning-versus-the-news-3b5b479d8e6a
+*****

 The main code can be run directly from the two Jupyter notebooks - each dealing with a distinct step in the end-to-end process.
 (JamesBakerCapstonePartOne.ipynb and JamesBakerCapstonePartTwo.ipynb)